 - 2 ingredients, 1 bowl, 5 minutes: All you need is sugar and molasses (or a substitute).

-- No more grocery runs: Make exactly what you need, when you need it.
+- No more grocery runs: Once you figure out how to make brown sugar, you can make exactly what you need, when you need it.
 Making Christmas cookies and need more sugar, but can't leave the house?
 This recipe saves so much time and effort.

 - Frugal and foolproof: Skip store prices and control your batch size and flavor.
 Homemade brown sugar also tastes fresher and better than store-bought.